lbfm-rwth/gap-lesson/_episodes/01-command-line.md

 - "Use command line editing."
 - "Use autocompletion instead of typing names of functions and variables in full."
 - "Use `?` and `??` to view help pages."
-- "Use `LogTo` function to save all GAP input and output into a text file."
+- "If a calculation takes too long, press `<Ctrl>-C` to interrupt it."
-- "If calculation takes too long, press <Control>-C to interrupt it."
+- "Permutations are multiplied from left to right."
 ---

 If GAP is installed correctly you should be able to start it.
 Exactly how you start GAP will depend on your operating system and how you installed GAP.
 GAP starts with the banner displaying information about the version of the system and loaded components, and then displays the command line prompt